On March 1st, 1997 the ring legend Sugar Ray Leonard tried one comeback too many when the fists of Hector Camacho told him his time was up.

 The loss to Camacho was a sad end to a fabulous career.
 Leonard finished his career with a 36-3 record, only Roberto Duran beat Leonard at his peak, and Leonard subsequently got his revenge on two different occasions.

-Leonard was no different to the majority of great champions who couldn’t let go, the defeats to Norris and Camacho do not harm his legacy, he is simply one of the greatest boxers that ever lived, if not the greatest.
+Leonard was no different to the majority of great champions who couldn’t let go.
+The defeats to Norris and Camacho do not harm his legacy, thankfully, fighters are judged in their prime rather than in their decline.